Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 6. Surprise your trail buddy once in awhile with a new flavor of energy bar, fresh baked cookies, maybe a birthday lunch that's a touch on the "fancy" side for a hike.

-One thing that I've found works well to keep the chore burden light is to alternate who's in charge of selecting & orchestrating each hike.
+One thing that I've found works well to keep the chore burden light is to alternate who's in charge of selecting & orchestrating each hike or hiking trip.

-One person volunteers to do the necessary research:
+One person volunteers to do the necessary research to select a great destination:

 The planner is also usually the driver for that hike.